I FOUND A WILDLIFE BABY

 There are usually 3 cases in which opossum babies need human help:

-1) The mother is found dead babies may be in her pouch, clinging to her or wandering around confused usually within 50’ of the mother.
+1) The mother is found dead with babies in her pouch, clinging to her or wandering around confused usually within 50’ of the mother.

-2) Baby (or babies) fall off of the mother.
+2) Baby (or babies) fall off of the mother and the mother continues walking.

 Learn more about these fascinating creatures and how you can help them by clicking here.